Josh Lowe Player Props: Rays vs. Astros

-The Tampa Bay Rays and Josh Lowe, who went 1-for-5 with an RBI last time in action, take on Luis Garcia and the Houston Astros at Tropicana Field, Tuesday at 6:40 PM ET.
+After going 1-for-4 in his most recent game, Josh Lowe and the Tampa Bay Rays take on the Houston Astros (who will hand the ball to Hunter Brown) at 6:40 PM ET on Wednesday.

-In his most recent game he had a one-hit showing (1-for-5) against the Astros.
+He had a one-hit showing in his most recent game (1-for-4) against the Astros.

 Josh Lowe Game Info & Props vs. the Astros